For event dates please visit our Upcoming Programs & Events

 Code Red Assist (CRAT) is a new training program offered by the WGRC’s Sexual Misconduct Support Services (SMSS) Program.
 This training is designed to equip staff and faculty with skills and knowledge to respond to disclosures of sexual violence (or sexual misconduct) in a compassionate and compliant way.
 Upon successful completion of the training, participants become Code Red Assist Liaisons (CRAL’s) CRA Liaisons will have their names posted on the WGRC website, and will have a special placard to place on their office doors or work areas.

-Gender Pride Week
+Gender Equity Week

 Take Back the Night

 Take Back the Night (TBTN) is an annual program commemorating a national day of action bringing attention to sexual violence and interpersonal violence on college campuses.
 Participants gather to rally and march around campus to advocate for safe spaces against sexual violence.
 The evening also includes a campus and community resource fair, guest speakers including sexual assault survivors, and concludes with a candlelight vigil for victims of sexual trauma and interpersonal violence.
-TBTN 2017 will take place on Wednesday, October 18th from 6-8pm at Lynn Eusan Park on campus.